kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 #### Existing Pods' Affinity and Anti-Affinity Considerations

-When scheduling a new Pod, the Kubernetes scheduler evaluates both the incoming Pod's affinity/anti-affinity rules and those of the existing Pods in the cluster.
-Here's how these rules are processed:
+When scheduling a new Pod, the Kubernetes scheduler evaluates the Pod's affinity/anti-affinity rules in the context of the current cluster state.

 1. Hard Constraints (Node Filtering):
    - `podAffinity.requiredDuringSchedulingIgnoredDuringExecution` and `podAntiAffinity.requiredDuringSchedulingIgnoredDuringExecution`: